Top Congress leaders meet at residence of party president Sonia Gandhi | Politics

 - India

-Top Congress leaders on Saturday met at the residence of party president Sonia Gandhi and are learnt to be discussing the current political situation.
+Top Congress leaders on Saturday met at the residence of party president Sonia Gandhi and discussed the party's strategy for the upcoming assembly polls and the next general election, where poll strategist Prashant Kishore is learned to have given them a presentation on the way forward.

-Sources said the Congress leaders are also discussing the party's strategy for upcoming assembly polls in Gujarat and Himachal Pradesh and holding the party's 'Chintan Shivir' in Rajasthan.
+According to sources, the Congress leaders were learned to have discussed the party's strategy for the assembly polls in Gujarat and Himachal Pradesh scheduled for later this year and holding the party's 'Chintan Shivir' in Rajasthan this month.

-The brainstorming session is to be held later this month to work out the Congress' strategy to strengthen the organisation at the grassroots level and suggest changes in the party.
+The brainstorming session is slated to be held later this month to work out the Congress' strategy to strengthen the organization at the grassroots level and suggest changes in the party.

-Those attending the meeting include former party chief Rahul Gandhi, senior leader Mallikarjun Kharge, K C Venugopal, Ambika Soni, Ajay Maken and Priyanka Gandhi Vadra.
+Kishore, who has held several rounds of meetings with the top Congress leadership, is learned to have given the Congress leaders a presentation for the party's strategy in upcoming elections, including the induction of Naresh Patel, a Patidar leader in Gujarat.

-Sources said poll strategist Prashant Kishore is also attending the meeting at Sonia Gandhi's residence.
+The leaders also discussed the current political situation, sources said.
+Those who attended the meeting include former party chief Rahul Gandhi, senior leaders Mallikarjun Kharge, K C Venugopal, Ambika Soni, Digivijaya Singh, Ajay Maken, and Priyanka Gandhi Vadra.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)